hunghg255/swagger-typescript-api-es/README.md

 npm i swagger-typescript-api-es@latest --save-dev
 ```

-- Create a file `swagger-typescript-api.config.config.ts` in the root of the project
+- Create a file `swagger-typescript-api.config.ts` in the root of the project

 ```ts
 import { defaultConfig } from 'swagger-typescript-api-es';